george24601/notes/mgmt/written_com.md

 “A scrupulous writer”, observed Orwell, “in every sentence that he writes will ask himself at least four questions, thus: What am I trying to say?
 What words will express it?
 What image or idiom will make it clearer?
 Is this image fresh enough to have an effect?
 And he will probably ask himself two more: could I put it more shortly?
 Have I said anything that is avoidably ugly?”

-“The paragraph”, according to Fowler, “is essentially a unit of thought, not of length; it must be homogeneous in subject matter and sequential in treatment.”
 One-sentence paragraphs should be used only occasionally.

 If too many sentences begin Compare, Consider, Expect, Imagine, Look at, Note, Prepare for, Remember or Take, readers will think they are reading a textbook (or, indeed, a style book).
 This may not be the way to persuade them to renew their subscriptions.